Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 24. An increase in CO2 causes the pH levels to become what?

-25. A patient comes in with a pH of 7.52, a PaCO2 of 25, an HCO3 of 25, and a BE +1.
+25. A patient comes in with a pH of 7.52, a PaCO2 of 25, a Bicarb of 25, and a base excess of +1.
 What would be the interpretation of this blood gas?

 27. What do you look at in a blood gas to determine ventilation?

-28. Can a blood gas be considered normal if the BE is NOT within the normal limits?
+28. Can a blood gas be considered normal if the Base Excess is NOT within the normal limits?

 No; everything must be within normal limits for the blood gas to be considered normal.

-29. If you get a gas and the pH is within normal range and CO2 and HCO3 are moving in the same direction then how would you first classify the gas?
+29. If you get a gas and the pH is within normal range, and the CO2 and Bicarb are moving in the same direction, how would you first classify the gas?

-32. Severe hypoxemia is classified as a PaO2 of less than?
+32. Severe hypoxemia is classified as a PaO2 of less than what?

 33. What is a normal range for PaO2 on room air?